ChokunPlayZ/tang-tiew/README.md

-# TangTiew (ตังเที่ยว) 🚗💨
+# TangMa (ตังเที่ยว) 🚗💨

-TangTiew is a modern, mobile-first web application designed to simplify trip planning and expense sharing for groups.
+TangMa is a modern, mobile-first web application designed to simplify trip planning and expense sharing for groups.
 Built with the latest web technologies, it offers a seamless experience for managing shared costs, splitting bills, and settling debts among friends.

 ## ✨ Features